Aibhilin

 Geographical Distribution

-Mostly found among Irish-descended communities in Australia, particularly in regions with strong Irish migration histories such as Victoria and New South Wales.
+Most prevalent among Irish communities in Australia, especially in regions with strong Irish ancestry such as parts of Victoria and New South Wales.
+Less common in Queensland and Western Australia.

 Numerological Significance